Along the street where I live stands a beautiful old villa, just a few steps away from my apartment building.

 Growing up as the son of an affluent and aristocratic industrialist, Georg attended the Schottengymnasium, a catholic private school run by the Schottenstift, a Benedictine monastery in central Vienna.

 Next to the entrance is a plaque commemorating several former students of the Schottengymnasium who all became well-known poets, with a special mention of Georg Terramare.

 After graduating from the gymnasium, he went to study in Cambridge, England (his mother was actually English), and then at the university of Vienna, where he obtained his doctoral degree in German studies in 1913.

 With the end of the Austrian-Hungarian empire after the first world war, it was decided to also abolish all associated nobility, and Georg Eisler lost his right to use the von Terramare title.
 However, in 1925 he received permission from the Viennese authorities to use this former aristocratic name as his official family name, thus becoming Georg Terramare.

 Meanwhile, Georg led the successful Viennese theater group Wiener Schottenspiele, followed by appointments as stage director in Switzerland, Germany, and Czechoslovakia.
 However, in 1939, being persecuted on “racial grounds” due to his Jewish heritage, he and his wife fled to South America, where they settled in La Paz, Bolivia.
 There, Georg continued to pursue his writing and theater ambitions and interests.
 He remained in exile in La Paz until his death in 1948.

 Sadly, his former residence along the Heuberggasse in Vienna is in a dilapidated state, and clearly has not been occupied for some time.
-I do not know who currently owns it, or what will happen to it.
-But it certainly provided a nice stimulus to explore some local history (and take some beautiful photographs in the process).
+I do not know who currently owns it or what will happen to it, if anything at all.
+But it certainly still radiates a very poetic presence…